 We now come to a very important distinction made in the word of God-that between faith (personal faith) and "the faith"-"the faith of Jesus Christ," -the faith that came by Jesus Christ.
-And we shall take the text, the third verse of Jude-"Beloved, while I was giving all way of making people, sinners, right with him. diligence to write unto you of our common salvation, I was constrained to write unto you exhorting you to contend earnestly for the faith which was once for all delivered unto the saints."
+And we shall take the text, the third verse of Jude-"Beloved, while I was giving all diligence to write unto you of our common salvation, I was constrained to write unto you exhorting you to contend earnestly for the faith which was once for all delivered unto the saints."